librariesio/depper/README.md

 Depper is an ingestor of package releases from multiple ecosystems (each ecosystem is found in [ingestors/](ingestors/)).

-When new versions are found for packages, they are pushed to a shared redis queue for [Libraries.io](https://libraries.io) to process.
+When new package releases are found, they are pushed to a shared redis queue for [Libraries.io](https://libraries.io) to process.

 #### Ingestor Types